apify/apify-docs-v2/sources/academy/web_scraping_for_beginners/data_collection/devtools_continued.md

 # [](#finish-devtools) Finish with DevTools

+**Continue learning how to collect data from a website using browser DevTools, CSS selectors, and JavaScript via the DevTools console.**

+---

 In the first part of the DevTools tutorial, we were able to collect information about a single website from our super-legit ["Fakestore" e-commerce site](https://demo-webstore.apify.org/).
 If you missed the previous part, we suggest going through it to understand the basic concepts, but you don't need any of the code from there, we will start from scratch.

 ## [](#looping-over-elements) Looping over elements